hdShang/arxiv-daily/docs/cs-RO/2025-10-13/papers/251011660v2-maniagent-an-agentic-framework-for-general-robotic-manipulation.md

 ---
 layout: default
-title: ManiAgent: An Agentic Framework for General Robotic Manipulation
+title: "ManiAgent: An Agentic Framework for General Robotic Manipulation"
 ---

 # ManiAgent: An Agentic Framework for General Robotic Manipulation